 Building Letters with Sticks and Natural Materials

-Understanding the fundamentals of scavenger hunts can transform how you support your child's learning.
+Understanding the fundamentals of scavenger hunts gives you practical tools to support your child's development in specific, useful ways.

 Positive reinforcement and specific praise help children understand exactly what they are doing well.